MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-command-line.md

 Verify your installation by creating a Q# `Hello World` application.

+1. Install the project templates.

+    ```dotnetcli
+    dotnet new -i Microsoft.Quantum.ProjectTemplates
+    ```

 1. Create a new application:
     ```dotnetcli
     dotnet new console -lang Q# -o runSayHello
     ```

-2. Navigate to the application directory:
+1. Navigate to the application directory:
     ```dotnetcli
     cd runSayHello
     ```

     This directory should now contain a file `Program.qs`, which is a Q# program that defines a simple operation to print a message to the console.
 You can modfiy this template with a text editor and overwrite it with your own quantum applications.

-3. Run the program:
+1. Run the program:
     ```dotnetcli
     dotnet run
     ```

-4. You should see the following text printed: `Hello quantum world!`
+1. You should see the following text printed: `Hello quantum world!`

 ***